Personalization of headless SPA projects

 As described on Requesting personalized content with the delivery endpoint, the Personalization module brings personalization to the REST delivery endpoint as well as new simple request-based traits.
 These traits are ideal for headless scenarios where you would like to provide the trait information explicitly on the request via a cookie, header, query string, or body parameter.

-This page describes how to implement personalization in a SPA project, using a React Demo Project as a concrete example.
+This page describes how to implement personalization in an SPA project, using a React Demo Project as a concrete example.

 Since version 2.1.0, the delivery endpoint can return a personalized response.
 While the content storage contains all of the content variants that authors have created, the endpoint will only return the winning variants where the Choose audience configuration matches the current request.
 This means that the frontend can be dumb and simply render the content returned by the endpoint.
 The frontend need have no knowledge of the personalization execution.

-To enable this behaviour, add this property to the delivery endpoint that you use to fetch page content:
+To enable this behavior, add this property to the delivery endpoint that you use to fetch page content:

 See in this example in the demo project.